- Oregon State Representative, 1988-1993.

 For two sessions, Derfler served as Senate Majority Leader.
-In his final session in the Senate in 2001, Derfler served as the President of that body.
-Being in the majority party in the legislature allows control over issues and bills, and that power was something Gene Derfler relished.
-It was also something he took seriously in making certain that the work of the people was done and done well.
+In his final session in the Senate in 2001, he served as the President of that body.
+Being in the majority party in the legislature allows control over issues and bills, and Gene Derfler relished that power.
+He took it seriously in making certain that the work of the people was done and done well.
 “It takes a lot of work and common sense to get people to come and be on your side.”

 – Interview recorded February 10, 2017